apla/me.apla.cordova.app-preferences/README.md

 iOS, Android, BlackBerry 10 and Windows Phone 8 tests pass ok at the moment.

+Show Preference pane
+---

+If you have generated preferences, you can programmatically show preference pane (Android and iOS at this time).
+On Android your application show native interface for preferences, on iOS you'll be switched to the Settings.app with application preferences opened for you.
+Either way, you must listen for Cordova resume event to perform preferences synchronization.

 Preferences interface generator
 ---
 You can find preliminary version of settings generator in `bin/build-app-settings.js`.